ibraheemdev/ibraheemca/content/posts/2020-07-23-simple-and-reusable-struct-validations-in-golang.md

 ---
 template: post
-title: Simple yet Powerful Struct Validations In Go Without Reflection!
+title: Simple Yet Powerful Struct Validations In Go Without Reflection!
 slug: golang-struct-validations
 socialImage: /media/gopher.jpg
 draft: false
 date: 2020-07-23T15:41:14.076Z
-description: Creating a Simple yet Powerful Struct Validation Package for Golang Without any Reflection.
+description: Most go validation packages rely on reflection, which comes with a runtime cost.
+In this post, we will create a simple yet powerful struct validation package for Golang without any reflection!
 mainTag: Golang
 tags:
   - Golang